 - BBC iPlayer

 … and many more.
 Simply choose one of these to connect to an appropriate server.
-This novel approach is extremely convenient compared to other VPNs that require either contacting customer service or simply guessing at which servers unblock what.
+This novel approach is extremely convenient compared to other VPNs that require either contacting customer service or simply guessing at which servers will work.

 I tested CyberGhost with multiple Kodi addons and it worked flawlessly with all of them.
 The Firestick and Android TV apps work great with remote controls if you’re not using a mouse or touchscreen.